Sharp Brains: Brain Fitness and Cognitive Health News

 2) Why the use of “can”?
 Well, this reminds me a great quote by Spanish neuroscientist Santiago Ramon y Cajal, who said that “Every man can, if he so desires, become the sculptor of his own brain”.
 Each of us has immense potential.
 However, in the same way that Michaelangelo’s David didn’t spontaneously appear out-of-the-blue one day, becoming happier requires attention, intention, and actual practice.

 Attention: Every second, you choose what to pay attention to.
 You can focus on the negative and thereby train your brain to focus on the negative.
-You can Read the rest of this entry »
+You can [Read more…] about Brain Wellness: Train Your Brain to Be Happier

 Quote: “Seemingly random questions like these have become commonplace in Silicon Valley and other tech outposts, where companies aren’t as interested in the correct answer to a tough question as they are in how a prospective employee might try to solve it.
 Since businesses today have to be able to react quickly to shifting market dynamics, they want more than engineers with high IQs and good college transcripts.
 They want people who can think on their feet.”

 Comment: What are those companies (Google, Microsoft, Amazon) after?
 Employees with good Executive Functions.
-You can try some of the fun teasers in the article.
-For more context on what those are Read the rest of this entry »
+You can try some of the fun teasers in the article:

 Top Ten Tips for Women Who Lead Men